juruen/cavalieri/README.md

 Prints events that pass through it.

+#### prn(const std::string & str)

+Prints events that pass through it and also the string that takes as an argument.

 #### with (const with_changes_t & changes)

 Modifies the event.
 It takes a map that contains the keys to be modified and their corresponding new value.